 This is another free way to get your demo or other work exposed to a lot of people who are trying to do the same thing you are.
 Be sure that you have the rights and clearances to use the material you publish there.
 I don't think this is a substitute for having your own website, but you might think it is.

 You know how, when you search for something on the internet, the first few items listed are ads?
 You can buy some of those ads, targeted to people who are looking for "female voiceover" or whatever you think will reel in the fish.

 Check out Actors Access dot com.

 Don't know anything about it; maybe it's just the thing for you.

 Try spec spots.

 So you have this studio and you don't have much to do this afternoon.
 Why not create a real commercial or on hold message or whatever for a client you'd like to work for?
-Don't do this for Coke or McDonalds, but maybe for the Mom and Pop Bait Shop and Sushi place down the street.
+Don't do this for Coke or McDonalds, but maybe for the Mom & Pop Bait Shop and Sushi House down the street.